A woman, sitting at a desk and holding the back of her neck with both hands, a discomfort or pain possibly from an injury, stress, or muscle strain.

 Why Choose Us for Your Moline, IL Personal Injury Lawsuit

 • Our personal injury law firm is dedicated to securing maximum compensation on your behalf.
-We have secured tens of millions of dollars in settlements and jury verdicts.
+We have secured hundreds of millions of dollars in settlements and jury verdicts.

 • We value open and honest communication.
 Our firm will always be available to respond to your questions and provide timely updates about your claim.